lowRISC/ibex/examples/sw/benchmarks/README.md

 These are specified in the `ibex_configs.yaml` file.

 You can also test how the instruction cache affects performance.
-To see this effect you must specify a delay on the instruction accesses becaus with single-cycle RAM access an isntruction cache does not help.
+To see this effect you must specify a delay on the instruction accesses because with single-cycle RAM access an instruction cache does not help.

 ```shell
 fusesoc --cores-root=. run --target=sim --setup --build lowrisc:ibex:ibex_simple_system `./util/ibex_config.py maxperf-pmp-bmfull-icache fusesoc_opts` --INSTR_CYCLE_DELAY=5